hyperledger-solang/solang/docs/running.rst

         podman image pull hyperlederlabs/solang

-Now you can run solang like so:
+Now you can run Solang like so:

 .. code-block:: bash

-	docker run --rm -it solang --version
+	docker run --rm -it hyperledgerlabs/solang --version

 Or podman:

 .. code-block:: bash

-	podman container run --rm -it solang --version
+	podman container run --rm -it hyperledgerlabs/solang --version

 If you want to compile some solidity files, the source file needs to be available inside the container.
 You can do this via the -v command line.